hardyganatra/InterViewPrep/fundamentals/executionContext.md

 console.log(compose(div3, add5, mul5)(2, 5));
 ```

+Note - Try using reduceRIght for comose and reduce for pipe

 - Pipe > pipe is exactly same as compose it just executes functions left to right

 ```js